vilhess/POT/README.md

-# Unofficial Implementation of Anomaly Detection in Streams with Extreme Value Theory
+# Unofficial Implementation of Anomaly Detection in Streams with Extreme Value Theory  + Utils function

 🔗 **Paper:** [Anomaly Detection in Streams with Extreme Value Theory](https://hal.science/hal-01640325/)

 This repository provides an implementation of the **SPOT** and **DSPOT** algorithms from the paper *Anomaly Detection in Streams with Extreme Value Theory*.

 ## 📌 About